Depart the U.S. for Naples, Italy. The particulars of your

 VBT Air Package and Pre-Extension guests: Meet your VBT Trip

-garments.
-Please come to the meeting dressed in walking gear (walking shoes at
+Please come to the meeting dressed in your walking gear and carrying your

-talk before we board a private motor coach and transfer to Pompeii.
-On the way,
+Leaders, we board a private motorcoach and transfer to Pompeii.
+Upon arrival,

-expert for a visit to the site.
-At dawn on August 25, 79 AD, the violent eruption of Vesuvius caused the total destruction of Pompeii.
-In just a few moments, all of the residents of Pompeii perished doing whatever they could to survive.
+of the site.
+At dawn on August 25, 79 AD, the violent eruption of Mount

+Vesuvius caused the total destruction of Pompeii.
+In just a few moments, all

+the residents of Pompeii perished doing whatever they could to survive.

 Tremendous amounts of ash and cinder covered and preserved the scene exactly as

 it was at that instant.
-That's why today we know exactly how Romans
+That's why, today, we know exactly how Romans lived

-much as we do today.
+2,000 years ago.
 Our guide will tell us, for example, that posters were used to

-advertise elections and support party candidates, and that the word
+advertise elections and support party candidates, and that the word “candidate”

-before elections to prove they had a clean criminal record.
-Lunch is on your
+to prove they had no criminal record.
+Lunch is on your own in Pompeii.

 Later in the afternoon, we shuttle to our hotel in Sorrento

 and settle in.
-Enjoy a welcome cocktail before dinner at our hotel.
+Tonight we enjoy a welcome cocktail before dinner at our hotel.

-Today, we drive to Sant'Agata dei Due Golfi and explore the
+Today, we drive to Sant'Agata dei Due Golfi to explore the

 Sorrento Peninsula.
-We follow the red and white markings of the Alta Via dei Monti
+We follow the red-and-white markings of the Alta via dei Monti

-Lattari trail, the path that winds upwards into a beautiful chestnut forest.
+Lattari trail, a path that winds upwards into a beautiful chestnut forest.
 As

 the woods open up, masses of multicolored, aromatic flowers are on display.

 Right before the promontory of Malacoccola, the view of the entire Gulf of

 Salerno opens before us.
-We continue to Torca where a short shuttle
+We continue to Torca where a short shuttle takes us to

 Day 5 - Ferry to Capri

-and Vesuvius.
-Board a hydrofoil to ferry across the Sorrento Peninsula to the celebrated
+then board a hydrofoil to ferry across the Sorrento Peninsula to the celebrated

-senses will be enchanted by the scent of jasmine and the view of manicured gardens full of
+senses will be enchanted by the aroma of jasmine and the views of manicured

-century at a strategic point where he could dominate and control
+in the third century as a strategic point where he could dominate and control

 the opposite coast.
 We enjoy incredible views from here.
-The Jump of Tiberius—a sheer
+The Jump of Tiberius—a

 We continue walking through a thick Mediterranean park where